petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/site-initializers.md

 * *Segment experiences* can include a page (with a `page.json` file) and the page definition (in a `page-definition.json` file) in a folder with the same name as the segment experience's JSON file.
 You can also include child pages in subfolders.
 * *Style books* include a separate JSON file for the style book tokens (in a `frontend-tokens-values.json` file) and a separate image file for a thumbnail (e.g., `thumbnail.png`).
 * *Pages*, *page templates*, and *utility pages* all require a separate JSON file with the page definition (`page-definition.json`).
 * *Vocabularies* may include their contained categories and subcategories in the desired hierarchy (by adding the child categories in a folder named after the parent).
+Categories *must* be within their containing vocabularies.
 * *Web content (journal) articles* require a separate XML file (with the same name as the JSON file) with the article contents.
 You can also nest them in a desired hierarchy of web content folders, by including a JSON file with the folder's metadata alongside the folder (e.g., `[folder name].metadata.json`), instead of putting them in a folder for each article.
 * *Workflow definitions* require a separate XML file (with the same name as the JSON file) with the workflow definition itself, and a separate JSON file for any properties (`workflow-definition.properties.json`).